Air Brake Practice Test

 Question: 1 / 400

-To enhance traction during braking
+To enhance braking power

 Get further explanation with Examzify DeepDiveBeta